Fred89/Uforum/README.markdown

 [CC-BY license](http://creativecommons.org/licenses/by/3.0/legalcode "Permalink to Creative Commons Legal Code")
 =======================

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-Licence

 L'ŒUVRE (TELLE QUE DEFINIE CI-DESSOUS) EST MISE A DISPOSITION SELON LES TERMES DE CETTE LICENCE PUBLIQUE CREATIVE COMMONS (CI-APRES DENOMMEE « LPCC » OU « LICENCE »).
 L'ŒUVRE EST PROTEGEE PAR LE DROIT DE LA PROPRIETE LITTERAIRE ET ARTISTIQUE OU TOUTE AUTRE LOI APPLICABLE.
 TOUTE UTILISATION DE L'ŒUVRE AUTRE QUE CELLE AUTORISEE PAR CETTE LICENCE EST RÉSERVÉE.

 L’EXERCICE DE TOUT DROIT SUR L’ŒUVRE MISE A DISPOSITION EMPORTE ACCEPTATION DES TERMES DE LA LICENCE.
 EN RAISON DU CARACTERE CONTRACTUEL DE LA LICENCE, L’OFFRANT ACCORDE A L’ACCEPTANT LES DROITS CONTENUS DANS CETTE LICENCE EN CONTREPARTIE DE SON ACCEPTATION.